 6. Unaccompanied Minors and Transition Aged Youth

 Since the launch of Solid Foundations DC, the landscape in the District around homeless services for unaccompanied youth looks dramatically different.
-Building on the work of prior years, resources allocated in the FY20 and FY21 budgets allowed us to create additional shelter beds needed to ensure a more immediate connection for youth seeking a safe place to sleep, expand and extend transitional housing capacity for young adults experiencing homelessness, and increase housing options for LGBTQ+ identifying young adults.
-Much work remains to implement Solid Foundations DC fully.
-The strategies identified in the plan call for more program interventions within the District’s homeless services system to stabilize and assist young people experiencing a housing crisis and ensure that homelessness among youth is brief, rare, and nonrecurring.
-As with Homeward DC, the strategies in Solid Foundations DC will take time to implement; we will not be able to bring all the needed programs to scale overnight.
-Accordingly, the information in this FY23 Winter Plan is to ensure that, in the meantime, the District government and its network of providers have strategies in place to ensure that vulnerable youth have a safe place to go and are protected from cold weather injury during the hypothermia season.
+Leveraging allocated resources the District has created additional shelter beds to ensure a more immediate connection for youth seeking a safe place to sleep, expanded and extend transitional housing capacity for young adults experiencing homelessness, and increased housing options for LGBTQ+ identifying young adults.
+This section of the plan identifies the resources available to prevent cold weather injury to unaccompanied minors and young adults.

 6.1 Unaccompanied Minors (<18 Years of Age)

 The system for responding to the needs of unaccompanied children under the age of 18 is fundamentally different from the system designed to assist adults.
-There are a number of resources dedicated to minors who have left home without permission or who are experiencing homelessness.
+There are several resources dedicated to minors who have left home without permission or who are experiencing homelessness.

 The Strengthening Teens Enriching Parents (STEP) Initiative was developed in September 2017 in response to Mayor Bowser’s call to action to address the issue of youth reported missing to police.
 STEP is a voluntary prevention/intervention program lasting up to six months, depending on the youth’s and family’s needs.
 STEP is a collaboration between DHS, the Child & Family Services Agency (CFSA), the Department of Youth Rehabilitative Services (DYRS), Court Social Services (CSS), and Sasha Bruce Youthwork.
 The goal is to reduce the likelihood of future incidents of the youth running away or being kicked out by providing families with tools to resolve conflict in a healthy way and ensuring youth have the support of caring adults.